PkmX/hpbar/README.md

 ## CVars

-* `hpbar_style` (user): Choose how the HP bar is shown. (default: 1)
+* `hpbar_style` (user): Choose how the HP bar is displayed. (default: 1)
   * 0: Disable HP bars.
   * 1: Show a full HP bar with monster infomation at top.
   * 2: Show target HP percentage under the crosshair.
-* `hpbar_min_maxhp` (user): Only show HP bars for monsters with more HP than this value.
-This can be useful to reduce visual clutter when fighting lots of monsters.
-The default is 0 so HP bars are shown for all targets.
+* `hpbar_min_maxhp` (user): Only display HP bars for monsters whose spawn HP is higher than this value.
+This can be useful to reduce visual clutter while fighting lots of monsters. (default: 0)
 * `hpbar_server_min_maxhp` (server): This is a server-wide variable that controls whether to send HP info to clients and essentially overrides a client's `hpbar_min_maxhp` if this value is higher.
-It can be used to reduce bandwidth usage. (default: 0)
+It can be used to reduce bandwidth usage (as health info for lesser monsters won't be sent over the network). (default: 0)

 ## Source